vuxcode/we1-project-VioletaJan/bug-list.md

 12. Page doesn't work on smaller screen.
 HALF SOLVED
 13. How to manege EXPERIENSE EDUCATION and SKILLS labels separately?
 SOLVED
 14. I can not move images how I want.
 SOLVED
-15. How to insert accessibility atributes?
-16. The width of the home page and contact page is not correct.
+16. The width of the home page and contact page is not correct.SOLVED

 Whats left:
 1. Accessibility